Professor Nicolas Whybrow

-Professor of Urban Performance Studies
+Emeritus Professor of Urban Performance Studies

 Tel: +44 (0)24 765 24925

-Email: n dot whybrow at warwick dot ac dot uk
+Email: N dot Whybrow at warwick dot ac dot uk

-Room G38(a), Millburn House
+Office: G38(a), Millburn House

-Coventry, CV4 7HS
+University of Warwick, Coventry, CV4 7HS

-Nicolas Whybrow is Professor of Urban Performance Studies and has been a member of the Department of Theatre and Performance Studies at Warwick since 2004.
+Nicolas Whybrow is Emeritus Professor of Urban Performance Studies, joining the Department of Theatre and Performance Studies at Warwick in February 2004 and retiring early owing to ill health in October 2020.
 He was Head of the School of Theatre & Performance and Cultural & Media Policy Studies from January 2015 to July 2017 and a member of University Senate in that period.
-Recent books are Performing Cities (Palgrave Macmillan, 2014) and Art and the City (IB Tauris, 2011) while the publication of his monograph Contemporary Art Biennials in Europe: the Work of Art in the Complex City is imminent (Bloomsbury, 2020).
+2020 witnessed the publication of his monograph Contemporary Art Biennials in Europe: the Work of Art in the Complex City (Bloomsbury 2020), while his edited book Urban Sensographies (Routledge) came out early in 2021.
 He was a contributor to Performance Research journal's expanded centenary edition (June 2018) and also to that journal's 'On Drifting' issue in December 2018.
-Both items were linked to the work of a multi-medial research team that Nicolas leads in a 3-year UK Arts and Humanities Research Council-funded project entitled Sensing the City: an Embodied Documentation and Mapping of the Uses and Tempers of Urban Place.
+Both items were linked to the work of a multi-medial research team that Nicolas led in a 3-year UK Arts and Humanities Research Council-funded project entitled Sensing the City: an Embodied Documentation and Mapping of the Uses and Tempers of Urban Place.
 See: Sensing the City The project's findings were presented at a public exhibition entitled Sensing the City: an Urban Room at the Herbert Art Gallery and Museum, Coventry in January 2020, curated by Sarah Shalgosky and Fiona Venables of the Mead Gallery, Warwick Arts Centre.
-See: Exhibition photos Its designation as an 'urban room', culminating in a one-day symposium at the Gallery entitled "Sensing Coventry: an Urban Salon", represented a conscious attempt to instigate a public debate in the city about the desirability of establishing such a facility during Coventry's year as UK City of Culture in 2021.
-Nicolas will also edit a co-authored publication entitled Urban Sensographies (forthcoming Routledge, 2020) as the project's final output.
+See: Exhibition photos and catalogue (under Sensing the City tab above).
+Its designation as an 'urban room', culminating in a one-day symposium at the Gallery entitled "Sensing Coventry: an Urban Salon", represented a conscious attempt to instigate a public debate in the city about the desirability of establishing such a facility during Coventry's year as UK City of Culture in 2021-22.
+The case for an urban room, viewed through the lens of the effects of Covid-19, was made in the form of an invited response to Built Environment journal's special issue on 'Arts and the City', appearing as an online blog: https://www.alexandrinepress.co.uk/arts-and-city-response.
+The edited book Urban Sensographies is the Sensing the City project's final output.

 I have been invited to give papers at several Performance Studies international (PSi) conferences (in Mainz, Singapore, New York City, Toronto, Utrecht and Hamburg), as well as in a variety of disciplinary contexts (including Media Studies, German Literature, Contemporary Dance, Geography, Sociology, Film Studies, Architecture and Visual Art).
 In May 2010 I gave an introductory public lecture at the screening of Jean Vigo's À Propos de Nice (1930) and Walter Ruttmann's Berlin: Symphony of a Great City (1927) as part of the British Film Institute's Essential Experiments season at the National Film Theatre.

 In 2009 I was awarded an academic fellowship by Warwick University's HEFCE-funded Reinvention Centre to undertake a research project with students doing my 3rd year Performance and the Contemporary City module in the academic year 2009/10.
 Entitled Performing Venice: Questions of a Sinking City, the project involved embarking on a field trip to Venice and subsequently creating an 'embodied mapping' of the city.
-Ever since then the city of Venice, and its International Art Biennale in particular, have becomne a focus of research attention for me with chapters and articles appearing in a range of books and journals.
+Ever since then the city of Venice, and its International Art Biennale in particular, have become a focus of research attention for me with chapters and articles appearing in a range of books and journals.
 In 2015 I was invited to contribute a paper on Alfredo Jaar's installation Venezia Venezia at a conference in Venice entitled 'Sustainable Futures: Survival of the City'.
 This took place under the auspices of the Connecting Cultures and International Development GRPs at Warwick's Palazzo Pesaro-Papafava in celebration of the University's 50th anniversary.

 Teaching and supervision